Skip to main content

 Certain words may work for one group while feeling inappropriate for others.

-This doesn’t mean that you should copy any other businesses in your area, but you should note what you can learn from their success.
+This doesn’t mean that you should copy any other businesses in your area, but you should note what you can learn from their success (as well as their mistakes).

 However, keep in mind that if you’re not already known in your community, your last name may not generate much buzz.

-Also, if you have a last name that’s difficult to spell, it could make it difficult for people to remember and to find your clinic in a search engine.
+Additionally, last names that are tricky to spell are typically more difficult for people to remember and to find your clinic in a search engine.

-Keep it short and sweet – a short name can be powerful, and leave a lasting impression.
+A short name can be powerful and leave a lasting impression.

-Keep it professional – we’re not saying that you can’t have fun with your name, but try to keep it clear what your practice is.
+We’re not saying that you can’t have fun with your name but try to keep it clear what your practice is.

 If you can find a name that speaks to your specialty, and is clever, then you’ve hit the jackpot.

-Outline your identity – You want to send out a unified message about your practice’s identity.
+Your business name should also outline your identity in order to send out a unified message about your practice’s identity.

-Knowing whether you want to keep your practice small or grow it to a national brand can affect your final naming decision.
+Additionally, your final naming decision may be influenced by whether you want to keep your practice small or grow it to a national brand.

 Once you’ve landed on a name for your practice, it’s time to register your brand.